dhruvsangamwar/ECS_129_Protein-structure-prediction/README.md

 Instructions on how to use the program:
 1. Clone the repository.
 2. Use ```pdparser.py``` to go through the gold standard file and find the single letter notation for all the CA atoms, and then input that into AlphaFold.
+Download the pdb file provided by AplphaFold
 3. Ensure that you have both the two pdb files you want to comapre in the working directory.
 4. Use ```python/python3 dataframe.py``` to compile the program if the executable is not given to you.